venkatraj/js-notes/Part 1/04. Object Basics/4.1. Objects/objects.md

 ```
 From the above examples you see that integer properties are sorted in ascending order and other property names are iterate as they were added.

-By integer propery name, We mean that, It can be converted to integer and then convert back to string with out changing values.
+By integer property name, We mean that, It can be converted to integer and then convert back to string with out changing values.
 If value is changed by conversion, then it is not integer property

 Let us clarify it with an example
 ```js